Tim McGraw and Faith Hill backstage at the 41st Annual Grammy Awards.

 - Director: Lili Fini Zanuck

 In 1999, Faith Hill won the award for Top Country Music video for the third year in a row.
 This time it was for her song "Breathe," which is about the way it feels to be in your lover's arms.
-The music video reportedly drew some controversy for its racy shots of a seemingly nude Hill laying in a silk-sheeted bed.
+The music video reportedly drew some controversy for its shots of Hill laying in a silk-sheeted bed.

 Grammy Award Winners Dixie Chicks pose for a photo